stakater/kubestackplus-docs/content/legal-documents/fa.md

 1. **Further Provisions**

-    All other provisions are set out in the General Terms and Conditions and in the other referenced documents.
+    All other provisions are set out in the [General Terms and Conditions (GTC)](gtc.md) and in the other referenced documents.

 1. **Amendment**